codeur66/pandoc_resume/resume.md

 [scikit-learn]: https://scikit-learn.org

-2017
+2017-Present
 : **Deep Learning lecturer, Université Paris Saclay**

-I teach a [course on Deep Learning] in collaboration with Charles Ollion to 90 students of the *Master Data Science*.
+I teach a [course on Deep Learning] in collaboration with Charles Ollion to 90 students of the *Master in Data Science* degree.

 The lectures introduce various neural networks architectures (feed forward, recurrent, sequence to sequence, attentional mechanisms),